ohiofi/APCSP-projects/104PyParrotTrouble.md

 - generates a random integer between 0 and 100
 - sets the text from volumeLabel, like this: volumeLabel['text'] = 5

-Create a function called isVolumeAbove75.
-It requires one parameter: volume.
-It returns either True if the volume is above 65, otherwise it returns False.
+Create a function called isVolumeAboveLimit.
+It requires two parameters: volume and limit.
+It returns either True if the volume is above the limit, otherwise it returns False.

 Create a function called isNight.
 It requires one parameter: time.
 It returns True if the time is after 10pm or the time is before 7:30am, otherwise it returns False.

-Create a function called buttonPress that:
+Create a function called buttonPress that
 - gets the text from volumeLabel, like this: volumeLabel.cget("text") and save it in a volume variable
 - convert the volume variable to a number
-- if isVolumeAbove75:
+- if isVolumeAboveLimit(volume,75)
   - create a popup that says "Quiet down!
 You are much too loud!"
   - return
 - get the current time from timeEntry, like this: timeEntry.get() and save it in a time variable
 - convert the time variable to a number
-- if the volume is greater than 55 and isNight:
+- if isNight and isVolumeAboveLimit(volume,55)
   - create a popup that says "Shhhhh!
 People are trying to sleep"
   - return
-  else:
+  else
   - create a popup that says "Good bird.
 Polly want a cracker?"
   - return